berwyntan/candycrushgame/README.md

 - Viewing things from the player's perspective, like how to show the player that the candies remaining are sliding down and that it is not just a new board of randomly generated candies.
 This led to writing the functions with the player in mind.

 ### Breakdown & Analysis of the Codes
+#### Creating the Model Array
+An array called *itemBoard* represents the game.
+For example, the first candy in the top left corner of the board will be *itemBoard[0][0] = candy1*.
+The candy below it is *itemBoard[1][0] = candy2*.
+The third candy from the top is *itemBoard[2][0] = candy5*.

+#### Rendering the View
+For loops to iterate through *itemBoard* then create an image file based on the candy name.
+There are also conditionals to assign additional properties to the image, like draggable, droppable, whether its css should be changed to show that it is going to be crushed.
+##### Creating the Visual Feel of Candies Falling
+I use *setTimeout* on the controller functions, so the player will see the candies getting crushed and disappearing.
+Then the candies above are suspended in midair for a short while before falling to the ground.

+#### Controllers to Manipulate the Model
+##### Implementing Drag and Drop

+##### Checking for Matches
+Iterate through the array using for loops to check every possible scoring combination.
+Two functions, *checkCol* and *checkRow* check the vertical and horizontal combinations respectively.
+If a matching combination is found, the location of the candies get stored in an array called *candiesToCrush*.
+If *itemBoard[1][0]* needs to be crushed, *candiesToCrush* gets pushed a string *"row1col0"*.
+##### Crushing Candies
+Use array callbacks and slicing on *candiesToCrush* to access *itemBoard* and crush candies by replacing them to from say *"candy1"* to *"empty"*.
+There is an image file of the background color called *empty.jpg* to create the appearance of the candy disappearing.
+Then call the *render* function.
+##### Making the Candies Fall
+Tranpose *itemBoard* so that the next step of unshifting will be easier because the candies will get "pushed" towards the ground and not to the right.
+Use the filter callback to remove all instances of *"empty"* from the model.
+Then unshift *"empty"* into *itemBoard* until it has the right number of rows and columns before transposing back.

 ### Future Developments / Improvements